-For 2023, an amount of 1 is included under other costs related to expenses of the implementation of regulatory requirements under the SFDR and the EU Taxonomy Regulation.
+For 2023, an amount of 1 is included under other costs related to expenses for the implementation of regulatory requirements under the SFDR and the EU Taxonomy Regulation.

-The audit fees attributable to Share Class I for 2024 amount to 1 (2023: 1) for the audit of the financial statements and <1 (2023: <1) for other audit engagements.
-There are no audit fees related to advisory or other non-audit services.
+The audit fees attributable to Share Class U for 2024 include an amount of 5 (2023: 5) for the audit of the financial statements and 1 (2023: 1) for other audit-related services.
+There are no audit fees related to advisory or other non-audit services